-Dark chocolate with a high cacao content is also a nutritious treat as it is packed with healthy antioxidants.
+Dark chocolate with a high cacao content is also a nutritious treat since it’s jam-packed with healthy antioxidants.
 But finding pure dark chocolate without any unnecessary additives can be a real struggle.

 This is why I like to make my own chocolate.

-I always keep a stash in the fridge, and delve into it almost daily – totally without guilt!
+I always keep a stash in the fridge, and delve into it almost daily — totally without guilt!
 In fact, I am doing my body a favor when I eat my homemade chocolate.
-It is raw, gluten-free, and dairy-free.
-Each of its ingredients are packed with nutritional goodness, and the coconut oil and coconut butter even help speed up my metabolism.
+It’s raw, gluten-free, and dairy-free.
+Each of its ingredients are packed with nutritional goodness, and the coconut oil even helps speed up my metabolism.
 What could be sweeter?

-Best yet, the recipe is super simple and extremely quick.
+Best yet, the recipe is super simple and extremely quick to make.

 Since coconut oil has a low melting point, I suggest keeping your chocolates in the refrigerator.